nftmakerio/NMKR-Studio-API-GeneratorTS/nmkr-studio-api/readme.md

     const deltedProject = await client.projects.getV2DeleteProject({ projectuid: newProject.uid! });
 ````

-Note:  You can overwrite the `BASE` URL parameter in `new NMKRClient({TOKEN:"NMKR-STUDIO-API-TOKEN",BASE:"https://studio-api.preprod.nmkr.io"}` if you want to change the default URL to preprod (WARNING the API might be slightly diffrent and this package is up-to-date with the production version only)
+Note:  You can overwrite the `BASE` URL parameter in `new NMKRClient({TOKEN:"NMKR-STUDIO-API-TOKEN",BASE:"https://studio-api.preprod.nmkr.io"}` if you want to change the default URL to preprod (WARNING the preprod API might be slightly diffrent and this package is up-to-date with the production version)

 ## Roadmap
 - [x] Initial typesafe client